-RGGI Inc, with contractor support, conducts quarterly regional auctions which function as the primary market for CO2 allowances.
+RGGI Inc conducts quarterly regional auctions which function as the primary market for CO2 allowances.
 All states participate in these auctions based on their individual program regulations.
-A listing of cumulative allowance sales as well as proceeds is recorded on RGGI's auction results page.
-Maryland's program allows but does not require participation in the multi-state auctions.
-Maryland has, however, participated in all quarterly auctions to date and does not hold any additional auctions outside of this mechanism.
+Maryland's program allows, but does not require, participation in the multi-state auctions.
+Maryland has participated in all quarterly auctions to date and does not hold any additional auctions outside of this mechanism.

 Participation in RGGI auctions is open to all interested parties, including corporations, individuals, non-profit organizations, brokers and environmental advocacy organizations.
 Eligibility determination includes a thorough review of:

 - Intent to Bid, and